magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

 - Customer Service
 - Administrative Support

-From a business perspective, you must determine if you will extend these consumer protection measures only to customers in California, or make them available to all customers regardless of location.
+From a business perspective, you must determine if the company will extend these consumer protection measures only to customers in California, or make them available to all customers regardless of location.

-Businesses that collect, buy, or sell personal information of more than 4 million consumers have additional record-keeping and training requirements than described in this guide.

 ## Step 2: Take inventory of your digital properties.

-(Functional areas: Information Technology, Administrative Support)
+Stakeholders: Information Technology, Administrative Support

 Take inventory of your digital properties, including all integrations and those who have access to your customer data.